Our staff and collaborators

 Associate Member, Canadian College of Medical Geneticists Director, Clinical Genetics Research Program, Centre for Addiction & Mental Health Senior Scientist, Toronto General Research Institute

-Dr. Bassett is a psychiatrist and internationally renowned expert in the genetics of complex disorders.
-She holds the Canada Research Chair in Schizophrenia Genetics and Genomic Disorders.
-Dr. Bassett is also the Director of the CAMH Clinical Genetics Research Program and a Professor of Psychiatry at the University of Toronto.
-She is an international leader in the study of 22q11.2DS and is the Medical Director for the International 22q11.2DS Foundation.
-Dr. Bassett has been providing exemplary care to adults with 22q11.2DS, their families and caregivers for many years.
-She is also the 2014 recipient of The Angelo DiGeorge Memorial Medal.
+Dr. Anne Bassett is the Director of the Dalglish Family 22q Clinic and the Dalglish Chair in 22q Deletion Syndrome.
+She is a world renowned expert in the genetics of complex conditions - especially 22q.
+Dr. Bassett is also the Director of the Clinical Genetics Research Program at CAMH and a Professor of Psychiatry at the University of Toronto.
+She is a leader in international studies of 22q, and is the Medical Director for the International 22q Foundation.
+Dr. Bassett has been providing exemplary care to adults with 22q, their families and caregivers for over 20 years.

 Dr. Maria R. Corral, MD, FRCPC

 Dr. Maria Corral completed her medical studies at the University of British Columbia.
 She worked for 30 years as a psychiatrist, educator and administrator until her retirement as Head of the Department of Psychiatry and Director of Medical Education at St. Paul’s Hospital, Providence Health Care in June of 2014.
 She was also Vice-Chair of the Psychiatry Examination Board for the Royal College of Physicians and Surgeons of Canada from 2011-2014.